 I. Summary Opposition to Shareholder Exclusion

-The Second Pluripersonal Civil Court of First Instance of Guatemala, in a ruling dated May 19, 2023, granted Lisa, S.A.'s opposition and annulled the shareholder exclusion agreement adopted by the Ordinary General Shareholders' Assembly of Compañía Alimenticia de Centroamérica, S.A. (now Avícola Las Margaritas, S.A. by merger) on April 5, 2011.
+On May 19, 2023, the Second Pluripersonal Civil Court of First Instance of Guatemala issued <doc id="gua-01165-2011-1081-2023-05-19-a" />, granting Lisa, S.A.'s opposition and annulling the shareholder exclusion agreement adopted by the Ordinary General Shareholders' Assembly of Compañía Alimenticia de Centroamérica, S.A. (now Avícola Las Margaritas, S.A. by merger) on April 5, 2011.
 Lisa was notified of its exclusion on May 3, 2011 and filed opposition in summary proceedings under Article 227 of the Commercial Code.
 The proceeding spanned more than twelve years.

 Lisa grounded its opposition on three bases: (1) the resolution required an Extraordinary Assembly under Article 135 of the Commercial Code; (2) the company failed to demonstrate sufficient accumulated earnings and capital reserves to repurchase the excluded shareholder's shares, as required by Article 111; and (3) the three-month statutory limitation period under Article 230 had been exceeded, given that the defendant had knowledge of the invoked facts since at least 2007 and 2008.
-Lisa maintained that the true motivation behind the exclusion was its reporting of fraud committed by the Avícola Group, supported by the judgment of the Supreme Court of Bermuda.
+Lisa maintained that the true motivation behind the exclusion was its reporting of fraud committed by the Avícola Group, supported by the conviction handed down by the Supreme Court of Bermuda (<law id="bda-1999-108-2001-79" />).

 The defendant invoked in general terms the commission of fraudulent acts by Lisa and based its position on a lawsuit filed by Margarita Castillo in Ontario, Canada (Case No. CV-11-9062-00CL).
 The court determined that this document, spanning over 1,000 pages, contained no direct allegation against Lisa, S.A. and that the parties to the Canadian lawsuit were third parties with no procedural connection to this case.